tozhang665/JSProject/README.md

     a giant list of items
   2. This solution is slow and very tedious, which causes users to be discouraged to meal prep
-  3. My website would allow users tomanually choose
+  3. My website would allow users to manually choose which items to put inside the lunchbox

 ## Functionality & MVPs
 1. The basic functionality of my Website will have the layout of a lunch box on screeen.